MrBengaliHacker/C-playground/if_else.c/README.md

 ## 💻 Program: Area vs Perimeter of Rectangle

-**📔 Problem**: WWrite a program to check whether the area of a rectangle is greater than its perimeter, given its length and breadth.
+**📔 Problem**: Write a program to check whether the area of a rectangle is greater than its perimeter, given its length and breadth.

 **💡 Solution**: [View Code](area_perimeter.c)